Sprint Corporation: Southern Pacific Communications and introduction of Sprint

 Sprint also traces its roots back to the Southern Pacific Railroad (SPR), which was founded in the 1860s as a subsidiary of the Southern Pacific Company (SPC).
 The company operated thousands of miles of track as well as telegraph wire that ran along those tracks.
 In the early 1970s, the company began looking for ways to use its existing communications lines for long-distance calling.
 This division of the business was named the Southern Pacific Communications Company.
 By the mid 1970s, SPC was beginning to take business away from AT&T, which held a monopoly at the time.
 A number of lawsuits between SPC and AT&T took place throughout the 1970s; the majority were decided in favor of increased competition.
 Prior attempts at offering long-distance voice services had not been approved by the U.S. Federal Communications Commission (FCC), although a fax service (called SpeedFAX) was permitted.

 In the mid-1970s, SPC held a contest to select a new name for the company.
-The winning entry was "SPRINT", an acronym for "Southern Pacific Railroad Internal Networking Telephony".
+The winning entry was "SPRINT", an acronym for "Southern Pacific Railroad Internal Networking Telecommunications".

 Consolidation and renaming to Sprint Corporation

 In 1982, it was announced that GTE Corp. had reached an agreement to buy SPC's long-distance telephone operation, including Sprint.
 The deal was later finalized in 1983.

 In 1986, GTE Sprint merged with the United Telecommunications Inc. property, US Telecom.
 The joint venture was to be co-owned by GTE and United Telecom named US Sprint Communications.
 The new entity also included communications firm GTE Telenet, and United Telecom Data communications Co., (formerly known as Uninet).
 In 1988, GTE sold more of Sprint to United Telecom, giving United Telecom operational control of the company.
 United Telecom announced it would complete its acquisition of US Sprint on April 18, 1990.

-United Telecom officially changed its name to Sprint Corporation in 1987 to capitalize on its brand recognition.
+United Telecom later officially changed its name to Sprint Corporation to capitalize on its brand recognition.

 Expansion to Canada

 Sprint Corporation entered the Canadian market in the early 1990s as a reseller of bulk long-distance telephone lines that it bought from domestic companies.
 Under Canadian foreign ownership regulations, Sprint could not open its own network.
-In 1993, Sprint entered into a strategic alliance with Call-Net Enterprises, a Canadian long-distance service, and bought 25 percent of the company.
-Call-Net's long-distance service was renamed "Sprint Canada", and expanded to include landline and internet services.
+In 1993, Sprint entered into a strategic alliance with Call-Net Enterprises, a Canadian long-distance service provider, and bought 25 percent of the company.
+Call-Net's long-distance service was renamed "Sprint Canada" and expanded to include landline and internet services.
 In 2005, Call-Net and Sprint Canada's 600,000 customers were acquired by Rogers Communications.